 Social media detractors will tell you that abstract concepts such as “likes” and “retweets” aren’t equated with real engagement, but your social media presence does offer you a unique opportunity to send visitors back to your website by sparking a conversation.
 Marketers have to be careful on social media platforms because there is an inherent lack of control for the brand in regards to the conversation at hand.
 Add that to the fact that social media users tend to be easily distracted and it’s easy to understand why some professionals are hesitant about its effectiveness.

-However, when you use these tools to showcase your most engaging content and ultimately drive visitors back to your website (which is a more controlled environment), then you have a way to meet your buyers where they are, and guide them to where you want them to be.
+However, when you use these tools to showcase your most engaging content and ultimately drive more repeat visitors back to your website (which is a more controlled environment), then you have a way to meet your buyers where they are, and guide them to where you want them to be.
 When you add that to the remarkable demographic user information that is available to marketers and advertisers through social media sites such as Facebook, it becomes much more clear why so many others believe that social media remarking is a bold new frontier.

 Customize your content marketing to reach those who already have a relationship with your brand